 Abnormalities in Patients With Hypereosinophilic Syndrome

-Occasionally, patients with very severe eosinophilia (eg, eosinophil counts of > 100,000/μL) develop complications of hyperleukocytosis, such as manifestations of brain or lung hypoxia (eg, encephalopathy, dyspnea or respiratory failure).
+Occasionally, patients with very severe eosinophilia (eg, eosinophil counts of > 100,000/mcL [> 100 × 109/L]) develop complications of hyperleukocytosis, such as manifestations of brain or lung hypoxia (eg, encephalopathy, dyspnea, respiratory failure).
+Other thrombotic manifestations (eg, cardiac mural thrombi) may also occur.

-Evaluation for hypereosinophilic syndrome should be considered in patients who have peripheral blood eosinophilia >1500/μL present on more than one occasion that is unexplained, particularly when there are manifestations of organ damage.
+Evaluation for hypereosinophilic syndrome should be considered in patients who have peripheral blood eosinophilia > 1500/mcL (> 1.5 × 109/L) present on more than one occasion that is unexplained, particularly when there are manifestations of organ damage.
 Testing to exclude disorders causing eosinophilia should be done.

-Evaluation for organ damage should include blood chemistries (including liver enzymes, creatine kinase, renal function, and troponin); ECG; echocardiography; pulmonary function tests; and CT of the chest, abdomen, and pelvis.
-Bone marrow aspirate and biopsy with flow cytometry, cytogenetic testing, and reverse transcriptase-PCR or fluorescence in situ hybridization (FISH) is done to identify the FIP1L1/PDGFRA-associated fusion gene and other possible causes of eosinophilia (eg, BCR-ABL abnormalities characteristic of chronic myelogenous leukemia).
+Evaluation for organ damage should include blood chemistry tests (including liver enzymes, creatine kinase, renal function, and troponin); ECG; echocardiography; pulmonary function tests; and CT of the chest, abdomen, and pelvis.
+Bone marrow aspirate and biopsy with flow cytometry, cytogenetic testing, and reverse transcriptase-polymerase chain reaction (PCR) or fluorescence in situ hybridization (FISH) is done to identify the FIP1L1/PDGFRA-associated fusion gene and other possible causes of eosinophilia.

 Death usually results from organ, particularly heart, dysfunction.
 Cardiac involvement is not predicted by the degree or duration of eosinophilia.
 Prognosis varies depending on response to therapy.
-Response to imatinib improves the prognosis among patients with the FIP1L1/PDGFRA-associated fusion gene.
+Response to imatinib improves the prognosis among patients with the FIP1L1/PDGFRA-associated fusion gene and other responsive gene fusions.
 Current therapy has improved prognosis.

 Treatments include immediate therapy, definitive therapies (treatments directed at the disorder itself), and supportive therapies (1).

-Patients with the FIP1L1/PDGFRA-associated fusion gene are usually treated with imatinib (2) and, particularly if heart damage is suspected, corticosteroids.
+Patients with the FIP1L1/PDGFRA-associated fusion gene (or similar fusion genes) are usually treated with imatinib (2) and, particularly if heart damage is suspected, corticosteroids.
 If imatinib is ineffective or poorly tolerated, another tyrosine kinase inhibitor (eg, dasatinib, nilotinib, sorafenib) can be used, or allogeneic hematopoietic stem cell transplantation can be used.

-Patients without the FIP1L1/PDGFRA-associated fusion gene, even if asymptomatic, are often given one dose of prednisone 60 mg (or 1 mg/kg) po to determine corticosteroid responsiveness (ie, a decrease in the eosinophil count).
-In patients with symptoms or organ damage, prednisone is continued at the same dose for 2 wk, then tapered.
-Patients without symptoms and organ damage are monitored for at least 6 mo for these complications.
+Patients without the FIP1L1/PDGFRA-associated fusion gene, even if asymptomatic, are often given one dose of prednisone 60 mg (or 1 mg/kg) orally to determine corticosteroid responsiveness (ie, a decrease in the eosinophil count).
+In patients with symptoms or organ damage, prednisone is continued at the same dose for 2 weeks, then tapered.
+Patients without symptoms and organ damage are monitored for at least 6 months for these complications.
 If corticosteroids cannot be easily tapered, a corticosteroid-sparing drug (eg, hydroxyurea, interferon alfa) can be used.
-Mepolizumab, a fully human monoclonal antibody against interleukin-5 (a regulator of eosinophil production), is undergoing clinical trials.

 Supportive drug therapy and surgery may be required for cardiac manifestations (eg, infiltrative cardiomyopathy, valvular lesions, heart failure).
 Thrombotic complications may require the use of antiplatelet drugs (eg, aspirin, clopidogrel, ticlopidine); anticoagulation is indicated if a left ventricular mural thrombus is present or if transient ischemic attacks persist despite use of aspirin.